 Where to Stop for Lunch or a Break

-If you are traveling to Banff on a budget, there are plenty of places to sit and enjoy lunch at one of the most scenic places in Banff.
+If you are traveling to Banff on a budget, there are plenty of places to sit and enjoy a packed lunch at one of the most scenic places in Banff.
 We often pack a lunch when hiking with kids, so we can stop when we need to.
 Even on a very busy day at this Lake Louise tea house, we had no issue finding rocks along the lake to stop and enjoy our lunch.

 An other alternative is to wait until you reach the wooden structure at the Big Beehive Lookout.
 You’ll find plenty of benches to stop and have lunch.

 Big Beehive Hiking Safety

 Aside from the usual rocks and roots, there are relatively few hiking hazards along the Big Beehive hiking trail.
 The hiking trail is well maintained and easy to follow up all the way to Big Beehive Lookout.

 That being said, it’s still important to educate yourself on Bear Safety in Banff National Park.
 This should entail carrying bear spray, hiking in a group and making plenty of noise on the way up.

 Cougars also live in Banff National Park.
 Learn more about Cougar Safety in Banff National Park.